-The consolidated financial statements include the accounts of the Company and its 41 significant subsidiaries (the "Companies").
-Osakachuo High Trust Co., Ltd., Ashikaga High Trust Co., Ltd., Shiroishi High Trust Co., Ltd., and Amagasaki High Trust Co., Ltd. which were newly established subsidiaries, have also been included in the consolidation from the consolidated fiscal year ended March 31, 2024.
+The consolidated financial statements include the accounts of the Company and its 42 significant subsidiaries (the "Companies").
+GyodaHanyu High Trust Co., Ltd. which was newly established subsidiary, has also been included in the consolidation from the consolidated fiscal year ended March 31, 2025.
 All significant intercompany transactions and unrealized profits among the Companies have been eliminated in consolidation.
 Investments in certain significant affiliates over which the Company and/or its subsidiaries are able to exert influence to a material degree with regard to financial and operating decision making, other than consolidated subsidiaries, are accounted for by the equity method after the elimination of unrealized intercompany profits.